-You can pull data from Netsuite into your Octiv documents to create an auto-generated table.
+You can pull data from Microsoft Dynamics into your Octiv documents to create an auto-generated table.

-Note: This is an example of a basic pricing table that will work if you’re using the standard fields in Netsuite.
-You can customize some parts of the code (shown below) to your own Netsuite instance in order to populate the table with the correct information.
+This basic pricing table will work if you’re using the standard fields in Microsoft Dynamics.
+You can customize small parts of the code (shown below) to your own Microsoft Dynamics instance in order to populate the table with the correct information.

-- In an Octiv document, create a table in the Octiv editor that has three rows and as many columns as you need.
+- In an Octiv document, create a table that has three rows and as many columns as you need.

-- Define the table structure by declaring the first row a header row, the middle row the body, and the bottom row the footer (below in green)
+- Define the table structure by declaring the first row a header row, the middle row the body and the bottom row, the footer.

 - Fill in the table

-- Type your column headers into the first row (below in light blue).
+- Type your column headers into the first row (below in gray).

-- If you want a totals row, use the footer section (below in hot pink).
+- If you want a totals row, use the footer section (below in green),

 - data-sort=”field_name desc” (sorting is ascending by default)

 - Filter the line items that will populate the table based on the value of one field from Microsoft Dynamics.
 Filters are entirely case sensitive and have a variety of operators: =, !=, >, >=, <, <=, LIKE, NLIKE, IS BLANK, IS NOT BLANK (e.g., table style=”width: 100%;” data-source=”opportunity_products” data-sort=” field_name desc” data-filter=”Name LIKE ‘hello world'”).

 - data-filter="Name LIKE 'hello world'" like must be uppercase and comparison is also case sensitive

 - If you would like separate tables for each value of the filtering field, you can copy the table multiple times and simply set each filter to a unique value.